Linnea Ceder

-Linnea Ceder (born 8 August 2002) is a Finnish figure skater.
+Linnea Ceder (born 8 August 2002) is a Finnish retired figure skater.
 She is the 2022 and 2025 Finnish national silver medalist.

 Personal life

 Ceder was born on August 8, 2002, in Tuusula, Finland, to parents, Mia and Ikka.
 She has two younger siblings, Linus and Elle.

 Ceder's sister, Elle, is a middle-distance runner who competed in the semi-finals at the 2024 World Athletics U20 Championships in the women's 800 metre event.

 Career

 Early years

 Ceder began figure skating in 2006.
 Her first coaches included Lumiki Maki, Pia Parvainen, and Kim Jacobson.
 In 2016, she joined the Espoo Figure Skating Club where Virpi Horttana became her coach.

 On the novice level, she finished fifth at the 2016 Nordic Championships.

 2016–17 season

 Making her junior international debut, Ceder finished eighth at the 2016 Lombardia Trophy.
 She then went on to win the bronze medal at the 2017 Finnish Junior Championships before placing fourth on the junior level at the 2017 Mentor Toruń Cup.

 Ceder finished the season by winning the gold medal at the 2017 Nordic Junior Championships.